scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

 The code for Contributing Info was committed in 2 pull requests, 1 for the [back-end](https://github.com/scalacenter/scaladex/pull/448) and 1 for the [front-end](https://github.com/scalacenter/scaladex/pull/467).

 ### Challenge
 One interesting challenge I ran into was filtering a project's issues based on a search term.
 For example, say a user is searching for all issues related to documentation so they enter "docs" as a search term in the Contributing Search page.
 A project called akka-http has some beginner-friendly issues, one of which is related to documentation with the title "#22874 - Add examples to Sink.actorRefWithAck and Source.queue docs".
-Since this is the only issue for akka-http that has "docs" in it's title, it should be the only issue that shows up for akka-http in the search results.
+Since this is the only issue for akka-http that has "docs" in its title, it should be the only issue that shows up for akka-http in the search results.

 All the projects in Scaladex are stored in an [Elasticsearch index](https://www.elastic.co/blog/what-is-an-elasticsearch-index) which is like a database in a relational database.
 Each project stored in Elasticsearch has the following fields:
 ```